CumulusNetworks/docs/content/cumulus-linux-43/Quick-Start-Guide/_index.md

 {{%notice note%}}

-Programs that are already running (including log files) and users currently logged in, do not see timezone changes made with interactive mode.
-To set the timezone for all services and daemons, reboot the switch.
+Programs that are already running (including log files) and users currently logged in, do not see time zone changes made with interactive mode.
+To set the time zone for all services and daemons, reboot the switch.

 {{%/notice%}}